-“What Are Those” Meme Creator Brandon Moore Dies At 31
+‘What Are Those’ Meme Creator Brandon Moore Dies At 31

-Brandon “Young Busco” Moore, an Internet comedian who in 2015 invented a unique and hilarious way to make fun of a person’s shoes, died Tuesday at the age of 31, People magazine reported, citing a Facebook post by Moore’s mother.
+Brandon “Young Busco” Moore, an internet comedian who in 2015 invented a unique and hilarious way to make fun of a person’s shoes, died Tuesday at the age of 31, People magazine reported, citing a Facebook post by Moore’s mother.

 No cause of death has yet been reported for Moore, who lived in Northern California and was reportedly the father of nine children.